 In summary, the integration of hoist mechanisms into jib cranes, whether through a standard hoist or an electric hoist, significantly enhances their lifting capabilities.
 These combinations offer precision, efficiency, versatility, and safety, making them valuable assets in various industries and applications where material handling is a critical component of operations.

-Main Types of Wall Jib Crane with Hoists
+Fixed Wall Jib Crane with Hoist

 Articulating Wall Jib Crane with Hoist